How to reduce electric and gas bills

 One of the saddest things we see every winter on television is footage of people in fuel poverty using one electric heater.
 It’s shocking that the UK has fuel poverty at all, but doubly sad that people don’t realise just how expensive standard electrical heating is.

-Can you see the problem with standard electric heating above?
-It’s criminally expensive.
-In fact its is three and half times more expensive than a modern gas central heating system.
+Standard electric heating is criminally expensive.
+In fact, it’s is three and half times more expensive than a modern gas central heating system.

 Anyone who is on the gas grid but struggling with heating costs would do better by turning off the radiators in bedrooms and halls and focus well timed heating on their living spaces.
 This way they can enjoy more than three times the heat for the same price.